 You need to make sure that you’re not targeting phrases that no one searches for or, conversely, are too competitive.
 Reach for this tool every time you write to check the search volume (popularity) for any phrase and to see a list of hundreds of other related phrases.
 Here is a step-by-step guide on how to research keywords.

 As a follow-up to the Keyword Planner, use Trends to see both the trending of phrases over time and the geographic differences for searches on that keyword.
 It won’t show you actual numbers, but it shows the trending and relative popularity of up to 5 phrases at a time.

 Don’t just post everything you write in the Batcave.
 Get out and post on other sites.
 This has huge benefits for social media and search marketing.

-Open Site Explorer makes it easy to check the SEO value of being a guest blogger on various sites, assuming you get a link back to your site.
+Link Explorer makes it easy to check the SEO value of being a guest blogger on various sites, assuming you get a link back to your site.
 Enter the first possible host blog, then click “compare link metrics” and compare up to four more.
 The site with the highest “authority” is likely the best.

 Before you tweet your article, first take a moment to find influential people to mention.
 This makes sharing through Twitter much more effective.
 Follower Wonk will help you quickly find people on Twitter who are likely to love the article and possibly share with their followings.

 Just enter a few phrases into the bio search, review the list of people, sorted by following size, and mention them in the tweet.
 (Example: There are 34 people on Twitter with “Batman” and “marketing” in their bios).

 Don’t forget to target those people who already follow you.
 This is especially important if you have a substantial following on Twitter.

 Although Manage Flitter is really a tool that helps you unfollow people who aren’t following you back, it also lets you search the bios of people who follow you.
 It’s a quick way to find people who are interested in the topic and even more likely to share with others.